Bajaj Capital Markets Limited (BCML) is a company incorporated under the Indian Companies

 professional or otherwise, and should not be relied upon as such.
 Neither the information,

-nor any opinion contained in this Site constitutes a solicitation or offer by JTSL to buy or
+nor any opinion contained in this Site constitutes a solicitation or offer by BCML to buy or

 sell any securities, futures, options or other financial instruments or provide any